akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 # Available actions

-As of today, 5 actions are available in the rules engine:
+As of today, 6 actions are available in the rules engine:
 - copy
 - add
 - set
 - remove
 - concatenate
+- clear

 What are these actions for?
 Let's discover it :wink: